 The President shall be required to be present at a minimum of eight (8) meetings of the Senate per semester.

-The President shall have the authority to call the ASG Senate into a special session, provided that a minimum of twenty-four (24) hours notice is given.
+The President shall have the authority to call the ASG Senate into a special session, provided that a minimum of twenty-four (24) hour’s notice is given.

 The President shall have the power to veto any legislative action of the ASG Senate (except resolutions that call for a Student Referenda or summon the ASGJ) provided that the Chair of the Senate is notified of said veto within six (6) calendar days after the legislative action is taken by the ASG Senate.
 The President or other Executive Officer shall attend the following ASG Senate meeting to report and answer questions on the veto.
 The President shall have a line-item veto on any Appropriations Bill or RSO Funding legislation passed by the ASG Senate.

-The President shall convene all meetings of the Executive Committee.
+The President shall convene all meetings of the Executive Council.

 The President shall give a State of the Students address before the Senate at least once per semester.